thaabomb/EightyPercentSafer/notes.md

 - In order for safety to work, you have to live and breathe safety everyday.
 - Safety requires constant vigilance.
 - How does this fit in with Safety Engineering?
+- Not a destination?
+- Not a milestone?

 # Fear is why you fail
 - The medical industry is resisting the adoption of this change out of fear.